 The Government's aim is for boards of directors to possess a high level of expertise and experience that is well matched to the operations, situation and challenges of each entity.
 Directors are expected to be persons of high integrity and good judgement.
-Like public officers in SHG, Directors are expected to uphold the UK's Nolan principles, the ethical standards expected of public office holders.

 Directors must have the time and commitment required to perform the assignment, and a high capacity to safeguard the best interests of the company.
 In the light of this, directors must inform the chair of the board of any additional assignments.
 Directors must also inform the chair of the board of any conflict of interest.
 Elected Members may serve on boards in a non-executive director capacity, but not as Chairperson.